tangjjbetsy/ATEPP/README.md

 - 49 performers
 - 43% with scores
 ## Version-1.1
-Updates: When creating ATEPP version-1.0, we only applied movement-wise matching to remove errorously downloaded audios.
-Now, we finished detecting repeated audios (exactly same audio) by applying audio-wise fingerprints matching.
-Only 65 auidos were found repeated, and the corresponding transcribed midi files were removed.
+Updates: When creating ATEPP version-1.0, we only applied movement-wise matching to remove erroneously downloaded audio.
+Now, we finished detecting repeated audios (exactly the same audio) by using audio-wise fingerprint matching.
+Only 65 audios were detected repeated, and the corresponding transcribed midi files were removed.
 The `repeats.csv` lists the repeated transcribed files that have been removed.

 Changed Statistics:
 - 11677 performances